DOT road construction northwest region update

 - 8 p.m.
 Friday to 9 a.m.
 Saturday

-In addition, traffic is expected to be switched onto the eastbound crossover next week.
+- Traffic at Carr Creek is expected to be switched onto the eastbound crossover Sunday night.

+- County NN will be closed from Wednesday to Friday, May 3 to 5.

+- Motorists will encounter flagging on the eastbound I-94 off-ramp at County B.

 Trempealeau County